hankbao/libreboot/docs/gnulinux/encrypted_parabola.md

 in this paragraph again.

 &lt;troubleshooting&gt;\
-   The following is based on \'Verification of package signatures\' in the Parabola install guide.\
+   The following is based on 'Verification of package signatures' in the Parabola install guide.\
    Check there first to see if steps differ by now.\
    Now you have to update the default Parabola keyring.
 This is used for signing and verifying packages:\
    \# **pacman -Sy parabola-keyring**\
-   It says that if you get GPG errors, then it\'s probably an expired key and, therefore, you should do:\
+   It says that if you get GPG errors, then it's probably an expired key and, therefore, you should do:\
    \# **pacman-key \--populate parabola**\
    \# **pacman-key \--refresh-keys**\